Alexander Ball: Alexander Ball and Malta

 "P.S. – In case of the Surrender of Malta, I beg you will not do anything which can hurt the feelings of their Majesties.
 Unite their Flag with England’s, if it cannot, from the disposition of the Islanders, fly alone."

 The French forces besieged in Valletta faced starvation as the British navy intercepted a French relief force off Lampedusa Island.
 Eventually, General Vaubois, the commander of the French forces, surrendered to the British forces, represented by Captain George Martin and Major General Henry Pigot.
 As a representative of the Maltese people, Ball was not allowed to take part in the negotiations, while the Neapolitans were excluded for diplomatic reasons.
 The French were allowed to leave with full military honours, and after a few days Ball and the Maltese could enter the liberated capital.

 In February 1801 Ball was appointed commissioner of the navy at Gibraltar and had to leave Malta.
 Control passed to Major General Henry Pigot, whose tyrannical administration angered the Maltese, a fact noted in a letter Ball wrote to Nelson in June of the same year.
 Ball reported that the Maltese would have rebelled against Pigot had Ball not promised them that he would convey their grievances to the authorities.

 Nelson himself wrote back to Ball from the Baltic on 4 June 1801: "My dear, invaluable friend,... believe me, my heart entertains the very warmest affection for you, and it has been no fault of mine, and not a little mortification, that you have not the red ribbon and other rewards that would have kept you afloat; but as I trust the war is at an end, you must take your flag when it comes to you, for who is to command our fleets in a future war?...
 I pity the poor Maltese; they have sustained an irreparable loss in your friendly counsel and an able director in their public concerns; you were truly their father, and, I agree with you, they may not like stepfathers....
 Believe me at all times and places, for ever your sincere, affectionate, and faithful friend."

 The British were uncertain of their policy towards Malta, as with Napoleon on the rise they could not afford problems with their allies.
-The choice of Charles Cameron as Civil Commissioner in May 1801 did not remove these uncertainties, even though his presence assured the Maltese of the protection of the Empire.
-When the Treaty of Amiens placed Malta again under the rule of the Knights of St. John, this assurance was dashed.
+The choice of Charles Cameron as civil commissioner of Malta in May 1801 did not remove these uncertainties, even though his presence assured the Maltese of the protection of the British Empire.
+When the Treaty of Amiens placed Malta again under the rule of the Knights Hospitaller, this assurance was dashed.